22388o/DAO/README.md

-# Invebit Dao
+# DAO

-PoC for Invebit DAO backed by RGB protocol
+PoC for DAO backed by RGB protocol

 ## How works?